maniospas/mammoth-commons/CONTRIBUTING.md

 If you are planning to create a pull request to mammoth-commons, also create a file `tests/test_...` containing the above code.
-This will be run by the `integration_tests.py` script.
+This will be run by the `integration_tests.py` script, which is part of the project's GitHub actions.
 Everything new is expected to have high code coverage (more than 80% right now).
+Please run the script locally to ensure that you did not break anything else.

 Do not forget to add all requirements to the `requirements[test].txt` file.
 Pull requests will be reviewed manually, so if you plan to create a complex one